Laparoscopic colorectal surgery is typically used to treat cancer of the colon or rectum.

 After the procedure

-- You will be shown how to care for your stoma and change your ostomy bag (to collect waste) by a nurse had you undergone a colostomy.
+You will be shown how to care for your stoma and change your ostomy bag (to collect waste) by a nurse if you have undergone a colostomy.

 Surgery is the main mode for treatment for rectal cancer of all stages, as this is highly effective in removing the cancer cells.
 Removal of cancer cells reduces the possibility of the cancer progressing and spreading to other parts of your body.
 The type of surgery carried out depends on the stage of rectal cancer.